elixirbuild/vantage-playground/README.md

 # Vantage Playground ● ■ ▲
 > Powered by *[Matter.JS](https://github.com/liabru/matter-js)* <br>

-> Vantage Playground is a simple sandbox game made by Vantage for playing around with shapes and physics.
+Vantage Playground is a simple sandbox game where you play with shapes and physics.

 [elixirbuild.github.io/vantage-playground](https://elixirbuild.github.io/vantage-playground/)